typedoc2md/typedoc-plugin-markdown/packages/vuepress-plugin-typedoc/README.md

 };
 ```

+### Notes

-Once built the docs will be available at `/api/` or equivalent out directory.
+- Once built the docs will be available at `/api` or equivalent out directory.
+- By default TypeDoc will attempt to clean-up the output directory and will error if the directory contains un-recognised documents.
+To skip this step and copy files on-top of the output directory use the `disableOutputCheck: true` option.